apache/turbine-build/README_SITE_STRUCTURE.md

     subdir: turbine/development/turbine-5-2

 After this Jenkinsfile could be used to publish the site in [Apache Build](https://builds.apache.org/).
-(WORK IN PROGRESS this has to tested yet).
+(WORK IN PROGRESS this has to tested more, but seems to be working).

 ## License